joshuaeyu/plum/README.md

     * Inputs and events system
     * Support for isolated `Demo` scenes
 * Asset management
-    * Path-based intermediates for internal objects:
+    * Intermediate representations of external assets for use by internal objects:
         * `ImageAsset` - used by `Texture`
         * `ShaderAsset` - used by `Program`
         * `ModelAsset` - used by `Model`
+    * Prevents duplicate asset representation!
 * Utility classes
     * `Time`
     * `Transform` - leverages quaternions; interface is loosely based on [Unity's Transform class](https://docs.unity3d.com/6000.1/Documentation/ScriptReference/Transform.html)